Teal Swan

 Teal Swan (born Mary Teal Bosworth; June 16, 1984) is an American spiritual influencer and author.
 Swan and her teachings are the subject of documentaries and podcasts.
-Publications, including Eonline, The Guardian, and the BBC have noted that some of her teaching methods on how to manage mental health issues have been found controversial by her critics, claims denied by Swan and some of her proponents.
+Publications, including Eonline, The Guardian, and the BBC have noted that some of her teaching methods on how to manage mental health issues have been found harmful by her critics, claims denied by Swan and some of her proponents.

 Early life

 Swan was born in Santa Fe, New Mexico, on June 16, 1984, and was raised in Logan, Utah.
 From an early age, she has claimed to have extrasensory abilities, including telepathy and the ability to communicate with the dead.
 Swan reports that these claims contributed to her being socially ostracized and bullied in her youth.
 This social ostracism, in turn, led to her interactions with the mental health profession.

 In 2006, Barbara Snow, a therapist working with Swan, filed a police complaint alleging that Swan had endured twelve years of ritual abuse.
 Such allegations by Snow were not unprecedented, aligning with a history of similar claims during the period known as the satanic panic, prevalent in the late 20th century.
 The era was marked by numerous publicized legal cases in the United States, including the McMartin preschool trial, the Country Walk case involving Frank Fuster, and cases in Kern and Thurston counties, some of which were re-examined in later years.
 The investigation into Swan and Snow's abuse allegations ended due to a lack of evidence, resulting in case closure.